-Admission to the Steamship William G. Mather Museum is $8/adult, $7/senior and $6/child ages 5-13.
-Free for younger children.
+Admission to the Steamship William G. Mather Museum is approximately $9/adult, $7/senior and $6/child ages 2-12.
+Discounted combo tickets when combining with the Great Lakes Science Center.

-- Open: May – October but call for days and hours of operation.
+- Open: May – October but call or visit the website below for days and hours of operation.

 - Web: Click here